 Andrew is also an experienced appellate lawyer, and has appeared numerous times in Divisional Court, the Ontario and Federal Courts of Appeal, and the Supreme Court of Canada.

 In 1997 and 1998, Andrew served as a law clerk to Chief Justice Lamer of the Supreme Court of Canada.
-In 2003–2004, Andrew obtained his LLM at the University of California (Berkeley), primarily focusing on intellectual property law.
+In 2003–2004, Andrew obtained his LLM at the University of California (Berkeley), primarily focusing on intellectual property, technology and telecommunications law.

 Andrew is currently a director of the Advocates' Society.
 He is the past chair of the Canadian Bar Association’s Intellectual Property section, where he still serves as co-chair of the CLE committee.
 He is a past member of the board of University of Toronto’s Law Alumni Association and the Queen West Art Crawl.